Security at Home and Around Town

 Of course, if someone is injured in the accident, ensure that the person is quickly transported to a clinic.
 You will be expected to cover the medical charges and may be asked for an additional sum.

 In traffic accidents involving buses, when a bus driver runs into a pedestrian or kills someone in a collision, the bus driver often immediately runs away.
 That is because he knows that the mob will gather and instant justice will be meted out, often resulting in severe injury to the bus driver.
 This is rarely heard of in accidents involving private cars.
-However, if you feel at all in danger, don't hesitate to leave the scene of the accident and drive to a safe location, be it your home, the working spouse's office or your embassy.
+However, if you feel at all in danger, don't hesitate to leave the scene of the accident and drive to a safe location, be it your home, the working spouse's office, a police station, or your embassy.

 Carrying valuable documents